Keeping dogs in tip top condition throughout their ages.

 - Coughing and exercise intolerance associated with lungworm

-For all that your dog needs in preventative health care and at a discounted rate, see our Pet Health Club page for more information.
+For all that your dog needs in preventative health care and at a discounted rate, see our Pet Health Plan page for more information.

 So much more than preventing unwanted litters alone, the health and behaviour benefits associated with neutering are many.
 Despite this, we know it is no small decision for owners to take, and we’ll always make the time to discuss the matter based on the individual.
 Generally dogs are neutered from six months of age however older dogs can be neutered too.
 The ‘spaying’ of bitches involves irreversibly removing the uterus and the ovaries and castrating dogs means removing both testicles.
 Common and routine procedures, most dogs can return home the same day and owners will be given simple post-operative tips to ensure the comfort and speedy recovery of their pet.